pubnub/contiki/README.md

 The files of the library repository are:

-- `pubnub.h` : the interface of the library, #include this in your code, and search the comments for documentation.
+- `pubnub.h` : the public interface of the library, #include this in your code, and search the comments for documentation.
 You can also generate Doxygen documentation from it.

 - `pubnub.c` : the implementation of the library, compile &link this with your code

+- `pubnub_ccore.c` and `pubnub_ccore.h` : internal module.
+Compile
+  and linke the `.c` with your code and "forget" about the `.h`.

 - `pubnubDemo.c` : A simple demo of how the library should be used.
   Build this (with pubnub.c and Contiki) for a basic example of how